You are here

 - Ask your learners to choose one event to write about.

-- Hand out worksheet 1 (for elementary/pre-intermediate) or worksheet 2 (pre-intermediate+) and ask the learners to write about their experience.
+- Hand out the worksheet and ask the learners to write about their experience.

 - Monitor the writing work and guide as you think appropriate.